nmachine-io/kerbi/README.md

                    ) %>
 ```

-Helm's Go-in-YAML is awkward to some, but sticking to Kubernetes' lingua
-franca - YAML - is the right choice.
-Kapitan and CDK8S offer a better
-DX, but only if you 1) know their dialects or object models well,
-and 2) actually need hardcore templating everywhere in your project.

 ### 🚦 Powerful Higher Order Templating Model

+Mixers give you control and organization.
+Inside your `Mixer` subclasses,
-You define `Mixer` classes from where you explicitly load up your
-lower level template files (say `deployment.yaml.erb`), other mixers,
+you can explicitly load up your lower level template files (like `deployment.yaml.erb` above), other mixers,
 entire directories, or even raw Helm charts.
-Loader functions like `file()`
+Loader functions like `file()` and `dir()` return a
-and `dir()` return a sanitized `Array<Hash>`, making it easy to filter, patch, or modify
+sanitized `Array<Hash>`, making it easy to filter, patch, or modify output.
-output.

 **`backend/mixer.rb`**
 ```ruby